vmware-tanzu/community-edition/docs/site/content/docs/assets/cli-install-mac.md

 ## Installation Procedure

-You can install Tanzu Community Edition using Homebrew **or** you can download the binary and install.
+You can install the Tanzu CLI using Homebrew **or** you can download the binary and install.

 ### Option 1: Use the Homebrew install method